Moffefe/MycoBox/docs/troubleshooting.md

 Previously paired devices must then be paired again.

-This is different from removing a single binding.
+This operation is different from:

+* removing a single MycoBox binding,
+* performing a Main Controller factory reset.

 After a Zigbee network reset:

 1. Pair the required devices again.
 2. Identify their endpoints.
-3. Recheck MycoBox bindings.
+3. Review MycoBox bindings.
 4. Test all connected equipment.

 ---